gighive/gighive/docs/UPLOAD_OPTIONS.md

 **Recommendation:** Use Option 2 (Cloudflare) to enable the full GigHive experience, including the native iOS app for your users.

-## Justification for "Disable Certificate Checking" Feature
+## Justification for "Disable Certificate Checking" Feature in Iphone App

 GigHive is an open-source, self-hosted video management application.
 Users deploy their own GigHive servers on their own infrastructure (e.g., Azure VMs, private servers).